ajschumacher/ajschumacher.github.io/20191103-q_learning_tic_tac_toe_briefly/index.md

  * You can write your own perfect tic-tac-toe player, or use a package like [xo][].
 How does the Q-learning player do against a perfect player?
+ * For tic-tac-toe, it's also possible to implement tabular
+   Q-learning: a table keeps track of the estimated Q-value for every board state/action combination.
+How does this compare to the neural net approach here, in terms of game performance, sample efficiency, and space/time/compute complexity?
+The network architecture here has just 90 parameters, which is a good deal less space than is needed for a full table.
+What are the trade-offs?
+(Thanks to Chris Marciniak for suggesting this topic.)
  * The initialization of the network and the play of the random opponent vary from run to run.
 How consistent are results?
 How do they vary?
 What source of randomness matters more?
+ * How can you analyze and describe the "strategies" that the system learns?
+How much do these vary from run to run, or when varying other things?
  * Draws require nine moves, but it's possible to win in five.
 How does game length vary by player strategy and over the course of training the Q-learning player?